carbon-language/carbon-lang/llvm/docs/PDB/index.rst

 the structure of the overall file, and PDB defines the set of streams that appear within the MSF file and the format of those streams, CodeView defines the format of **symbol and type records** that appear within specific streams.
-Refer to the pages on `CodeView Symbol Records` and `CodeView Type Records` for more information about the CodeView format.
+Refer to the pages on :doc:`CodeViewSymbols` and :doc:`CodeViewTypes` for more information about the CodeView format.